094459/newsletter-oss-projects/README.md

 **bedrock-access-gateway**

 [bedrock-access-gateway](https://aws-oss.beachgeek.co.uk/3us) provides an OpenAI-compatible RESTful APIs for Amazon Bedrock.
 Amazon Bedrock offers a wide range of foundation models (such as Claude 3 Opus/Sonnet/Haiku, Llama 2/3, Mistral/Mixtral, etc.) and a broad set of capabilities for you to build generative AI applications.
 Check the Amazon Bedrock landing page for additional information.
 Sometimes, you might have applications developed using OpenAI APIs or SDKs, and you want to experiment with Amazon Bedrock without modifying your codebase.
 Or you may simply wish to evaluate the capabilities of these foundation models in tools like AutoGen etc. Well, this repository allows you to access Amazon Bedrock models seamlessly through OpenAI APIs and SDKs, enabling you to test these models without code changes.(#196)

+**bedrock-agentcore-sdk-python**

+[bedrock-agentcore-sdk-python](https://aws-oss.beachgeek.co.uk/4gt) is the public preview of the Bedrock AgentCore SDK.
+Amazon Bedrock AgentCore, a comprehensive set of enterprise-grade services that help developers quickly and securely deploy and operate AI agents at scale using any framework and model, hosted on Amazon Bedrock or elsewhere.
+Check out my colleague Danilo's blog post to find out more, [Introducing Amazon Bedrock AgentCore: Securely deploy and operate AI agents at any scale (preview)](https://aws-oss.beachgeek.co.uk/4gu) (#212)

+**bedrock-agentcore-starter-toolkit**

+[bedrock-agentcore-starter-toolkit](https://aws-oss.beachgeek.co.uk/4h3) provides a CLI toolkit for deploying AI agents to Amazon Bedrock AgentCore.
+Zero infrastructure management with built-in gateway and memory integrations.
+This is currently in public preview, so subject to breaking changes - so bear that in mind when you try this out. (#212)

 **bedrock-embed-web**